 Did you know that NC State has its own on-campus Passport Services to support the university’s students, faculty, staff, and local community?

-September is Passport Awareness Month, and Passport Services at NC State wants to make sure that our campus and local communities are up to date on all of the latest passport and travel tips to get you to your travel destinations safely and worry-free.
-(And to make sure you don’t end up on staycation.)
+September is Passport Awareness Month, and Passport Services at NC State wants to make sure that our campus and local communities are up to date on all of the latest passport and travel tips to get you to your travel destinations without hassle and with minimum expense.

 Read below to check out some of the common questions we receive about international travel at our office, and schedule an appointment online to come in and apply for your own passport.

 Starting in October 2020 in North Carolina, you will not be allowed to get on an airplane with a regular North Carolina driver’s license, even to fly domestically.
 You will need an enhanced ID to board a plane, such as a passport, passport card, or a Real ID.
 You can apply for a Passport Card from Passport Services or a NC Real ID from the DMV.

 - Why should I check my passport expiration date?